FedUni/Project-VR-Moon-Experience/readme.md

 ## Coding Styles
 	- Please use tabs and not spaces if possible
 	- Please use CamelCase e.g "thisIsAVariable". not like this "this_is_a_variable".
-	-

 ## Repo Guidelines
 	- The master branch is used for the most stable and latest release.
 	- The develop branch is used for all things testings and developing.
 Once a specific commit is stable enough it can be moved into the master branched, or tagged to be pulled into the master branch as release ready.
-	- any branches containing the word "feature" are large pieces of work, that will require multiple commits and sometimes testing before being moved(pulled) back into the main develop branch

 ### Documentation can be found below: